HendersonAlec2212/data_base_construction_ETL/README.md

 # Transform
-Transform: explains what data
-clearing or transformation was required at a professional level

 The "Registered Weapons by State" data was pulled from the 2011 through 2021 Report on Firearms Commerce in the US, located on the Bureau of Alcohol, Tobacco, Firearms and Explosives website.
 For each year and state destructive devices which include bombs, grenades, and rockets were removed along with silencers from the total registered weapons final data set.
 Weapons that remain are machineguns, short barreled rifles and shotguns, pistols, and revolvers.
 That weapons data was placed in an excel file then converted to csv.
 The total weapon columns were configured into ascending order by year.